facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 3 Facts You Should Know About Roth IRAs

-2. If you are over 70 ½ years old and still have earned income, you can contribute to a Roth IRA (assuming you haven’t hit the income phaseout limits – 2019 info click here).
-In the year you reach age 70 ½ , traditional IRA contributions are no longer allowed.
-This isn’t true for the Roth IRA as you can continue to contribute up to your earned income or the applicable annual limit ($6,000 or $7,000 if over age 50 in 2019) to the extent you are not phased out based on your income (In 2019, starting over $193k Modified AGI for Married Filing Jointly, starting over $122k Modified AGI Single filer).
+2. There is no age limit for contributing to a Roth IRA provided you (or your spouse – The Spousal IRA Opportunity) have taxable income.
+With the passage of the SECURE Act in year 2020, traditional IRA contributions are allowed beyond age 70 ½ if you have earned income.
+You can contribute the lesser of your earned income or up to the IRA annual limit of $7,000 or $8,000 if over age 50 in 2024.
+Roth IRA contributions are allowed to the extent you are not phased out based on your income (In 2024, starting over $230k Modified AGI for Married Filing Jointly, starting over $146k Modified AGI Single filer).
 If you’re working beyond 70 and still want to save on a tax-preferential basis, a Roth IRA is a great option.
-I should mention if you’re self-employed you can make Simple IRA or SEP IRA contributions beyond age 70 ½ which could provide some higher funding limits, but you’ll also need to start taking required minimum distributions as well.
-Roth IRAs are not subject to required minimum distribution rules.
+Roth IRAs are also not subject to required minimum distribution rules.

-3. If you are a high earner subject to income phaseout limits and you’re under 70 ½, you can still make an IRA contribution that can ultimately become a Roth IRA.
-It may sound shady but it is 100% allowable currently and has been cleverly referred to as the Back-Door Roth IRA.
-Unfortunately, it only works for people who are younger than 70 ½ and have earnings.
-The Back-Door IRA method involves contributing to a traditional IRA (non-deductible contribution) and then subsequently converting it to a Roth IRA.
-Ed Slott suggests processing the subsequent Roth conversion request after you receive your IRA statement documenting the IRA contribution or one month after the contribution rather than processing it simultaneously.
-By having time pass between the between the contribution and the subsequent conversion, the theory is this will help avoid any possible contention with the IRS and the Tax Court (more info here).
-A special note – if you have after-tax (non-deductible contributions) funds in your IRA, you or your accountant will have to calculate the percentage of after-tax IRA funds among all your IRAs to determine the taxable portion of your Roth conversion (AKA – The pro-rata rule, further detail here).
+3. If you are a high earner subject to income phaseout limits, you can still make an IRA contribution that can ultimately become a Roth IRA.
+It may sound shady but it is 100% allowable and has been cleverly referred to as the Backdoor Roth IRA.
+It's a good option for those who do not have existing pre-tax IRAs.
+Check out this flowchart to see if you qualify - Can I Make A Backdoor Roth IRA Contribution?
+The Backdoor IRA method involves contributing to a traditional IRA (non-deductible contribution) and then subsequently converting it to a Roth IRA.
+It is often suggested to process the subsequent Roth conversion request after you receive your IRA statement documenting the IRA contribution or one month after the contribution rather than processing it simultaneously.
+By having time pass between the contribution and the subsequent conversion, the theory is this will help avoid any possible contention with the IRS and the Tax Court (more info here).
+A special note – if you have existing IRAs (including SEP IRAs and Simple IRAs), you or your accountant will have to complete IRS Form 8606 at tax time to determine the taxable portion of your Roth conversion (AKA – The pro-rata rule, further detail here) - this situation often limits the practicality of the Backdoor Roth IRA.
+It’s much simpler to execute this strategy for those who do not have existing before-tax IRAs including SEP & Simple IRAs given the pro-rata rule requirements.
+Employer-sponsored plans like 401(k)s are not a factor so you may want to explore pre-tax IRA account relocation/transfer options before executing.
 Another fun fact to be aware of is the back-door conversion is considered converted funds, NOT Roth IRA contributions.
 This would be important to people under 59 ½ as they must wait 5 years for penalty-free access to the money.

 Did you feel your Roth IRA IQ jump up a few points?
-Mine sure did after to listening to Ed Slott for a couple days.
 I hope you found a few nuggets of useful info that will lead to more smart decisions with your money.

 Get Updates